ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: Experiments

 Through ablation studies, we demonstrate the necessity of adaptively controlling the injection intensity based on the complexity (\Cref{eq:linear}), and the necessity of dynamically determining the position of hint injection (\Cref{eq:position}).
 We also present corresponding cases to make it clearer.

 \textbf{The necessity of adaptively controlling the injection intensity.} Recall that our method continuously scales up the injection interval to make it positively correlated with the current length.
 This strategy avoids excessive intervention in complex problems while ensuring a high intensity of intervention in easy problems.
 We use \Cref{table:ablation-interval} to quantitatively demonstrate it, where ``Fixed'' denotes that the injection interval is set to the fixed value, and the injection intensity is inversely proportional to the interval.
 We conduct experiments on AIME24 and GSM8K, as their complexity levels differ a lot.
 From the results, we can conclude that a high intensity of hint injection impairs the performance of complex queries, but has little effect on simple queries.
 For example, using the fixed interval of 64 significantly decreases the accuracy of Qwen3-4B from 67.00 to 45.33 on AIME24, but on the GSM8K, the accuracy loss is minor.
 And it decreases the accuracy of Qwen3-8B from 69.67 to 61.67 on AIME24, but it would even slightly improve the accuracy from 95.51 to 95.65 on GSM8K.
-Therefore, to avoid performance degradation, we need to relieve the injection intensity for complex queries.
+Therefore, to avoid performance degradation, it is necessary to relieve the injection intensity for complex queries.
 In the circumstances where we can know the approximate complexity of a given query in advance, we can just set a larger fixed interval for those complex queries.
 For example, we know the AIME24 is a challenging benchmark.
-However, it is usually intractable to know the complexity of a wild query, and we do not want to turn it into a hyper-parameter selection problem.
-Therefore, adaptively adjusting the interval using our \Cref{eq:linear} is essential.
+However, it is intractable to precisely measure the complexity of a wild query, and we do not want to turn it into a hyper-parameter selection problem.
+Therefore, adaptively adjusting the interval using our \Cref{eq:linear} is essential, as it can automatically adapt to different levels of complexity.